GonePhishing2/GonePhishing2.0/README.md

-# GonePhishing2.0
- USU Hackathon Project
+# GonePhishing2.0 Utah State University Hackathon Project
-# AI & Machine Learning Project: Parts Delivery Prediction

 Welcome to our AI & Machine Learning project repository!
 This project was completed as part of a hackathon organized by Utah State University, focusing on the Snowflake data platform.
 We were tasked with predicting the arrival time of spare parts for a manufacturing company, aiming to address delays in part deliveries.